 Veiled Chameleon UVB

 UVB is needed to produce vitamin D3.
-If veiled chameleons do not produce vitamin D3, they are not able to process calcium.
+If veiled chameleons do not produce vitamind D3, they are not able to process calcium.
 Calcium is needed for growth and for solid and healthy bones.
-If your veiled chameleon doesn´t get that, the bones will get soft, eventually your veiled chameleon won´t be able to eat anymore and it will die.
+If your veiled chameleon doesn´t get that, the bones will get soft, eventually your veiled chameleon is not able to eat anymore and it will die.

 Not to mention how horribly deformed they get when their bones get soft.
 I know this sounds like a horror movie, but it is true.
 That´s why you need to make sure that you have a great UVB bulb.